David-Haim/concurrencpp/README.md

 	virtual void shutdown() noexcept = 0;

 	/*
-		Turns a callable and its argument into a suspended coroutine and schedules it to run in this executor using enqueue.
+		Turns a callable and its arguments into a task object and schedules it to run in this executor using enqueue.
-		Arguments are passed into the coroutine by decaying them first.
+		Arguments are passed to the task by decaying them first.
  		Throws errors::executor_shutdown exception if shutdown has been called before.
 	*/
 	template<class callable_type, class ... argument_types>